yuyangchee98/wordle-malay/README.md

 This project is modified from https://github.com/hannahcode/wordle

-Try it out here: https://malay-wordle.yaaaang.com/
+Try it out here: https://malay-wordle.chyuang.com/

-Send me an email if you have any questions: malay-wordle@yaaaang.com